 5. Your Body Is Sending Signals

 Saturn sometimes uses physical symptoms to demand attention.
 Burnout, chronic fatigue, insomnia, or stress-related health issues during this transit often point toward unsustainable professional situations.
+This is especially relevant when your body improves away from work and contracts again as soon as Monday approaches.

 Saturn Return Career Change by Saturn Sign